-The following risk factors should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations of this Annual Report to Shareholders.
-These disclosures are intended to discuss certain material risks of the Company's business as they appear to Management at this time.
+The following disclosures should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations of this Annual Report on Form 10-K. These disclosures are intended to discuss certain material risks of the Company's business as they appear to Management at this time.
 However, this list is not exhaustive.
 Other risks may, and likely will, arise from time to time.